TOEFL vs. IELTS: Compare the tests and book your English test today

 The IELTS test uses a variety of accepted native-speaking English dialects and is designed to assess your English skills based on 4 language skills - listening, reading, writing and speaking.
 IELTS is accepted in thousands of institutions in over 140 countries.
 Each institution, however, sets its own requirements for the individual IELTS scores.

-As one of the pioneers of four skills English language testing 30 years ago, IELTS continues to set the standard for English language testing today.
 Governments in Australia, Canada, New Zealand and the United Kingdom use IELTS to process immigration applications.

 The IELTS test is available in two versions; Academic and General Training.